The train service between Glasgow and Penrith is split between trains operated by Avanti West Coast and trains operated by Trans Pennine Express.

 As there are two operators which provide the trains on the Edinburgh to Penrith route, the recommendation is to use the National Rail booking service when looking up this journey.

 By doing so you'll have an overview of the ticket times and prices of all departures, no matter which company is operating each departure, and you will also avoid any booking fees.

 One company doesn't always offer the cheapest fares on this route, so it's worth making an easy comparison across all departures.

 Booking Advance Tickets

-If you want to travel at the cheapest possible price, look for the 'Advance tickets', though the three key things worth knowing about booking and using 'Advance' tickets are:
+If you want to travel at the cheapest possible price, look for the 'Advance tickets', though the four key things worth knowing about booking and using 'Advance' tickets for travel by TPE services are:

-(1) Your ticket(s) will only be valid on the departure you selected when making a booking
+(1) The ticket(s) will be valid for the specific departure you select when making a booking.

 When you book an Advance ticket for a Glasgow to Penrith train journey, you will be automatically assigned a seat(s), but if you book the other types of ticket ahead, you can request a complimentary reservation - more info on this